 How?
 They simply walk up to a shelf (typically located in easy-to-access, high-traffic areas), select a device, sign in and start working.
 All they need is a Google username and password.
 If someone can sign into Gmail, they can sign into a Grab and Go Chromebook.
 It’s that easy.

 Speaking of Gmail, a Grab and Go program delivers the perfect solution for organizations using G Suite workplace cloud collaboration tools.
-All G Suite elements, from email to calendar to bookmarks and more are synced to provide a seamless transition.
+All G Suite elements, from email to calendar to bookmarks and more are synced to provide a seamless transition on these cloud connected devices.

 And when the user returns the device, they simply put it back on the shelf or leave it at another company office, and it’s immediately ready for the next user.
 No IT involvement is necessary.